 This is a paid research internship.

-Students will be paid bi-weekly after completing 10 hours per week of research work for 9 weeks.
-Up to $100 can be used on any online software or training related supplies.
-Maximum award is $1,000 per student.
+Students will be paid bi-weekly after completing 20 hours per week of research work for 10 weeks.

 Email:Dr. Michael Christie at firstname.lastname@example.org

 - Biomedical Engineering

 - Title of Project-Choose a specifically descriptive title.

 - Lab Location